calonso88/ttihp0p3_spi_test/docs/info.md

 See that design's docs for information about the SPI peripheral.

-Small improvement done on the spi_reg module.
+Small improvement done on the spi_peripheral module.
 There used to be two buffer counters (one for RX and one for TX).
 Since the counters are not used together, it was possible to remove one of them and use a single buffer counter.
 This has reduced 4 flip flops in total and some combinatorial logic as well.